-Maybe you create a beautiful Pinterest board, plot everything in a spreadsheet or draw a flowchart, whatever your vacation planning persona may be, we are here to help you plan an unforgettable trip to Quebec.
+Maybe you create a beautiful Pinterest board, plot everything in a spreadsheet or draw a flowchart, whatever your travel planning persona may be, we are here to help you plan an unforgettable trip to Quebec.

 Quebec City